How do I Learn and Create a Lot of Things Fast? What are my Tools and Techniques?

 I THINK IN PICTURES.
 Words are like a second language to me.
 I translate both spoken and written words into full-color movies, complete with sound, which run like a VCR tape in my head.
 When somebody speaks to me, his words are instantly translated into pictures.
 Language-based thinkers often find this phenomenon difficult to understand, but in my job [โ€ฆ], visual thinking is a tremendous advantage.
 Visual thinking has enabled me to build entire systems in my imagination.

-Temple Grandin, description of the mind of a visual thinking autistic savant.
+Temple Grandin, description of the mind of a visual thinker.

 A warning about Photo Reading